jonkatz2/jonkatz2.github.io/_posts/2016-05-01-mapping-with-base-graphics-in-r.md

 }
 ```

 Now the first test.
-I'm going to save a plot and put a legend on right away, just to see how it looks.
+I'm going to put a legend on right away, just to see how it looks.

 ```r
 x <- choropleth(price, 'price',